bluetardis/pinteresting/NotesPB.md

 ## 3. Title Tag
-HTML Title Tag - needs to include the keywords for that page to target eg
+HTML Title Tag - needs to include the keywords for that page to target

-Primary Keyword - Maybe Secondary Keyword | Brand Name Meta tags too (like keywords, description)
+* Primary Keyword - Maybe Secondary Keyword | Brand Name
+* Meta tags too (like keywords, description)

 ### META Tags to populate